Positive Reinforcement: Guide & Examples for the Classroom

 Conclusion

-Positive reinforcement in the classroom is one way for educators to instill proper behavior and create a productive learning environment for all.
-It might take some time to figure out which strategies work best for your classroom, but with consistency, you will make progress towards cultivating good behavior.
+Positive reinforcement in the classroom is a proven way for educators to instill proper behavior and create a productive learning environment for all.
+It might take some time to figure out which strategies work best for your classroom, but with consistency, you will make progress toward cultivating great behavior.

 Subscribe to the brightwheel blog